Menu

 Step 2: Joomla Installer

-If you followed all the above steps correctly, you should now be able to navigate to "localhost" in your web browser and the J4 installer should appear.
-If you skipped the above section where we changed the root directory, you can get to the installer by visiting "localhost/your_subdirectory_name" in the browser.
+If you followed all the above steps correctly, you should now be able to navigate to “localhost” in your web browser and the Joomla installer should appear.
+If you skipped the above section where we changed the root directory, you can get to the installer by visiting “localhost/your_subdirectory_name” in the browser.

 The first page asks you to select a language and give your website a name.
 I've chosen to call mine "Kevin's Portfolio" for demonstration purposes.
 You may name it whatever you'd like.
 Click the button to go to the next page when you are done here.